sjbrown/misc_work/lang_notes.rst

 if c() ⇥  x = a() ⇤ else ⇥  x = b() ⇤
 x = ⦗⦘ ⇥  if c() ⇥  return a() ⇤ else ⇥  return b() ⇤ ⇤()
+# But the latter is an *anonymous* function, which should be illegal

 ----